bobbylight/RSTALanguageSupport/README.md

 * C
     * Auto-completion for the C standard library.
     * Parameter assistance for the C standard library.
+* CSS
+    * Auto-completion for selectors (HTML tags only)
+    * Auto-completion for CSS properties
+    * Partial auto-completion for CSS values
 * Groovy
     * Broken and not very useful at the moment.
 * HTML